 3. Roleadro Full Spectrum Grow Light

-This full spectrum grow light for plants is perfect for putting next or above plants at any growing stage, including seeding, flowering, or vegetative.
-It has a low heat output with aluminum housing that helps direct the light to the plants while keeping the unit cool to the touch.
+This full spectrum light is perfect for putting next or above plants at any growing stage, including seeding, flowering, or vegetative.
+It has a low heat output with aluminum housing that helps direct the light while keeping the unit cool to the touch.
 You can put your plants close to it without worrying about the light being too powerful and drying them out or burning them.

-You’ll get 117 red bulbs and 52 blue bulbs in this grow light for plants, and this helps to create a very balanced lighting effect that diffuses over the plants.
-The lights come with a PAR of 205 at 12 inches and 94 at 24 inches, and this allows the light to generate what plants need to kickstart the photosynthesis process and grow.
+You’ll get 117 red bulbs and 52 blue bulbs in this, and this helps to create a very balanced lighting effect that diffuses over the plants.
+The indoor lights come with a PAR of 205 at 12 inches and 94 at 24 inches, and this allows the light to generate what needs to kickstart the photosynthesis process and grow.
 It has a compact design that allows you to easily fit it in tight areas.